 Designated Staff

-NLF: Boards must designate at least one contractor or Board staff member to serve as the Board’s TECPDS subject matter expert (SME).
+NLF: Boards must designate at least one contractor or Board staff member to serve as the Board’s TECPDS specialist.
 The designee must complete TECPDS training of trainers (ToT) instruction and learn how to use TECPDS data to support local professional development initiatives.
 The designee will be required to pass the TECPDS validator training course to become recognized as a TECPDS records validator.

-NLF: Boards must submit the following information about their TECPDS specialist to TWC at TexasRisingStar@twc.texas.gov by August 31, 2023:
+NLF: Boards must submit the following information about their TECPDS specialist to TWC at TexasRisingStar@twc.texas.gov and to TECPDS via a TECPDS Help Ticket whenever there is a change in specialist:

 Name

-Job title

 Email address

+Date of hire (or date of change, if staff member is transitioning to this role)

 NLF: The Boards’ TECPDS specialists must: